This article and systematic research review are excerpts from the course:

 Hypertrophy and Cross-sectional Area (CSA)

-Several studies have compared training periods with various squat depths, and the effect on hypertrophy.
-As mentioned above, Bloomquist et al. compared 17 healthy males (age: 25 ± 6 years) who had not participated in squat training more than 1 session/week or participated in strength or power sports in the previous 6 months.
+Several studies have compared training periods with various squat depths and the effect on hypertrophy.
+As mentioned above, Bloomquist et al. compared 17 healthy males (age: 25 ± 6 years) who had not participated in squat training more than once a week or participated in strength or power sports in the previous 6 months.
 Participants were randomly assigned to a deep squat group or a shallow squat group for 12 weeks, 3 sessions/week, for a total of 36 sessions.
 The findings demonstrated that increases in 1-RM strength were ROM-specific.
 Anterior thigh muscle cross-sectional area (CSA) (measured with MRI) increased at 2 sites for the shallow squat group, 3 sites for the deep squat group, and the increases were larger for the deep squat group.
 Conversely, only the shallow squat group exhibited a significant increase in posterior thigh muscle CSA, but only at one site.
 Only the deep squat group reached statistically significant increases in lean body mass; however, changes in body mass were not significant for either group.
-The pennation angle of the anterior thigh muscles significantly changed for both groups; however, patellar tendon CSA did not (13).
+The pennation angle of the anterior thigh muscles significantly changed for both groups; however, patellar tendon CSA did not (9).
 An RCT by McMahon et al. compared 26 healthy males and females (age: 19 ± 3.4 years) with no history of musculoskeletal, neurological, inflammatory, or metabolic disorders.
 Participants were randomly assigned to a control group (no additional activity), a short ROM group (50° knee flexion), or a large ROM group (90° knee flexion) for 8 weeks, 3 sessions/week (including 1 home session) for a total of 24 sessions.
 All participants performed the same lower body resistance training protocol with either 50° or 90° knee flexion during back squats, knee extensions, Bulgarian split squats, bilateral and unilateral Sampson chair (a.k.a. wall sits), leg press, and dumbbell lunges for 3 sets, 10 reps/set, 80% of 1-RM loads, with a moderate (60-90 sec) rest between sets, and a moderate (1:2:1) tempo.
 The findings demonstrated that both exercise groups exhibited significant increases in ROM-specific 1-RM strength, muscle CSA, and pennation angle (measured with ultrasonography).
 The large ROM group exhibited a trend toward larger increases; however, following 4 weeks of detraining, both groups had returned to baseline values similar to the control group.
 Additionally, both groups exhibited a significant and similar decrease in subcutaneous fat (measured with ultrasonography) that persisted during the detraining period (14).
 Kubo et al. compared 17 healthy, physically active males (age: 20.9 ± 0.8 years) who had not participated in any regular exercise for at least 1 year.
 Participants were randomly assigned to a full squat group or a half squat group for 10 weeks, 2 sessions/week for a total of 20 sessions.
 The full squat protocol included full ROM squats to approximately 140° knee flexion.
 The half squat protocol included a half ROM squat to approximately 90° knee flexion.
 The exercise protocol included 3 sets, 10 reps/set at 60% of 1-RM loads in the first week; 3 sets, 8 reps/set at 70% 1-RM loads in the 2nd week; 3 sets, 8 reps/set at 80% of 1-RM loads in the 3rd week; and 3 sets, 8 reps/set at 90% of 1-RM loads at the beginning of the 4th week.
-If the participants were able to perform 3 sets of 8 reps then the load was increased by 5 kg during the next session.
+If the participants were able to perform 3 sets of 8 reps, then the load was increased by 5 kg during the next session.
 The findings demonstrated that both groups significantly increased 1-RM strength for both squat variations, with the full squat group exhibiting significantly larger increases.
 Additionally, both groups exhibited significant increases in adductor muscle and gluteus maximus muscle volume (measured with MRI); however, the full squat group exhibited larger increases in muscle volume.
 Both groups exhibited significant and similar increases in quadriceps muscle volume, and neither group exhibited significant changes in hamstring muscle volume (15).
 In summary, these studies demonstrate deep squats may result in larger increases in the CSA of the anterior thigh, adductors, and gluteus maximus; however, for each of these findings, there is a study demonstrating that CSA was similar following deep and shallow squats, and one study demonstrating that shallow squats resulted in a larger increase in posterior thigh muscle CSA.
 These studies likely imply that deep squats result in larger increases in hypertrophy; however, the differences are likely small.

 Strength

-Strength is ROM-Specific
+Strength is ROM-specific

 Deep Squats Improve Strength for a Larger ROM

-Two of the studies mentioned above demonstrate that deeper squats improve strength over a larger ROM.As mentioned above, Pallarés et al. compared 53 experienced male exercisers (age: 23.0 ± 4.4 years) randomly assigned to a control group (no training), a half-squat group, a parallel-squat group, and a full-squat group for 10 weeks.
-The findings demonstrated that the full-squat group exhibited an increase in 1-RM strength for all ROM squats; however, each group improved most for the ROM trained (11).
-Also mentioned above, An RCT by McMahon et al. compared 26 healthy males and females (age: 19 ± 3.4 years) with no history of musculoskeletal, neurological, inflammatory, or metabolic disorders.
+Two of the studies mentioned above demonstrate that deeper squats improve strength over a larger ROM.
+As mentioned above, Pallarés et al. compared 53 experienced male exercisers (age: 23.0 ± 4.4 years) randomly assigned to a control group (no training), a half-squat group, a parallel-squat group, and a full-squat group for 10 weeks.
+The findings demonstrated that the full-squat group exhibited an increase in 1-RM strength for all ROM squats; however, each group improved most for the ROM they trained (12).
+Also mentioned above, an RCT by McMahon et al. compared 26 healthy males and females (age: 19 ± 3.4 years) with no history of musculoskeletal, neurological, inflammatory, or metabolic disorders.
 Participants were randomly assigned to a control group (no additional activity), a short ROM group (50° knee flexion), or a large ROM group (90° knee flexion) for 8 weeks, 3 sessions/week (including 1 home session) for a total of 24 sessions.
 The findings demonstrated that both groups exhibited significant increases in ROM-specific strength (measured with a dynamometer), with the larger ROM group exhibiting an increase in strength over a larger ROM and maintaining more of the strength increases during the de-training period (14).
-These studies imply that larger ROM squats will result in increases in strength for a larger ROM, and may improve the amount of strength maintained during de-training.
+These studies suggest that larger ROM squats may lead to increased strength for a larger ROM and improve the amount of strength maintained during detraining.

 Deep Squats Result in More Strength for All ROM

 Last, 2 of the studies mentioned above suggest that deeper squats are superior to shallower squats for increasing strength, even when comparing 1-RM strength for shallower squats.
 As mentioned above, an RCT by Weiss et al. compared 19 healthy males and females (age: 23.7 ± 6.1 years) who had not participated in a formal strength development program for at least 1 year prior to the study.
 Participants were randomly assigned to a control group (no exercise), a deep squat group, or a shallow squat group for 9 weeks, 3 sessions/week for a total of 27 sessions.
-The findings demonstrated that the deep squat group was the only group to exhibit a significant increase in deep and shallow squat 1-RM strength when compared to controls (10).
-Kubo et al. compared 17 healthy, physically active males (age: 20.9 ± 0.8 years) who had not participated in any regular exercise for at least 1 year.
+The findings demonstrated that the deep squat group was the only group to exhibit a significant increase in deep and shallow squat 1-RM strength when compared to controls (11).
+Kubo et al. compared 17 healthy, physically active males (mean age: 20.9 ± 0.8 years) who had not engaged in regular exercise for at least 1 year.
 Participants were randomly assigned to a full squat group or a half squat group for 10 weeks, 2 sessions/week for a total of 20 sessions.
 The full squat protocol included full ROM squats to approximately 140° knee flexion.
 The half squat protocol included a half ROM squat to approximately 90° knee flexion.
 The findings demonstrated that both groups significantly increased 1-RM strength for both squat variations, with the full squat group exhibiting significantly larger increases (15).
 In summary, these studies imply that full ROM squats may be superior for increasing full and partial ROM 1-RM strength.
 The findings of these studies contradict the studies demonstrating that strength is ROM-specific; however, this may be correlated with the inexperience or deconditioning of the participants.
 It may be hypothesized that inexperienced or deconditioned individuals do not exhibit a significant difference in load when comparing 1-RM strength for different squat depths due to other limiting factors (e.g., neuromuscular coordination).
 As mentioned above, deeper squats result in larger increases in EMG activity when comparing similar loads.

 Dysfunction Correlated with a Loss of Squat Depth